Network Architecture Overview of App Service Environments

 When an App Service Environment makes outbound calls, an IP Address is always associated with the outbound calls.
 The specific IP address that is used depends on whether the endpoint being called is located within the virtual network topology, or outside of the virtual network topology.

-If the endpoint being called is outside of the virtual network topology, then the outbound address (aka the outbound NAT address) that is used is the public VIP of the App Service Environment.
-This address can be found in the portal user interface for the App Service Environment in Properties blade.
+If the endpoint being called is outside of the virtual network topology, then the outbound address (also known as the outbound NAT address) that is used is the public VIP of the App Service Environment.
+This address can be found in the portal user interface for the App Service Environment in Properties section.

 This address can also be determined for ASEs that only have a public VIP by creating an app in the App Service Environment, and then performing an nslookup on the app's address.
 The resultant IP address is both the public VIP, as well as the App Service Environment's outbound NAT address.